 Tackling the issue regarding a lack of mentorship in the IT industry, McNeil highlighted the Australian approach of ‘sponsorship’ as a possible answer to the lack of guidance that many WIT members noted they are or have been exposed to.

-“While many organisations have mentorship programs in place, they are either not accessible to all or they lack the structure and commitment needed to actually impact an individual’s career path and ensure cross-skilling,” explains McNeil.
+“While many organizations have mentorship programs in place, they are either not accessible to all or they lack the structure and commitment needed to actually impact an individual’s career path and ensure cross-skilling,” explains McNeil.

-“Mentorship is valuable, but it is not always suitable, especially when hands-on experience is needed,” McNeil noted, explaining that the concept of ‘sponsorship’ ensures that valuable and measurable job experience is provided to employees, enabling them to build their business network, gain hands-on-experience, build their confidence, and foster measurable change in their organisations.
+“Mentorship is valuable, but it is not always suitable, especially when hands-on experience is needed,” McNeil noted, explaining that the concept of ‘sponsorship’ ensures that valuable and measurable job experience is provided to employees, enabling them to build their business network, gain hands-on-experience, build their confidence, and foster measurable change in their organizations.

 Clark added that mentorship is not effective if it is not measurable and encouraged attendees to put knowledge into practice.
-“We also need to discern between internal vertical mentorship opportunities, and external lateral opportunities with peers in similar or aspiring roles.”
+“We also need to diskern between internal vertical mentorship opportunities, and external lateral opportunities with peers in similar or aspiring roles.”

 Clark concluded the session by reminding attendees that “WIT is not only about ensuring more female entrants into the field, but also advancing and guiding existing participants and enabling partnerships that promote change.”

-“We are focusing on levelling the playing field so that appointment by merit becomes the norm with an equal number of female-to-male applicants being reviewed for a position.
+“We are focusing on leveling the playing field so that appointment by merit becomes the norm with an equal number of female-to-male applicants being reviewed for a position.
 There are so many aspects that differentiate the male and female employee experience, and far more of these put women at a disadvantage.
-We can make a difference by implementing these kind of programmes in our own companies, and then sharing our experience with each other.”
+We can make a difference by implementing these kind of programs in our own companies, and then sharing our experience with each other.”